eBork1/Projects-Exercises/docs/projects/laravel-library.md

 - book id (string) - linked to Google Book API Book ID so we do not actually store the book pdf in our repo
 - user id of user that currently has this book checked out (foreign key)
 - times the book has been checked out (integer)
+- any other info you would like to store that is NOT redundant

 | book_id (string) | user_id (foreign key) | number_of_times_checked_out (int) |
 | ---------------- | --------------------- | --------------------------------- |